 - SAP Concur (Travel Expenses)

 SAP Concur provides a so-called Intelligence Extract which provides travel expense data in a flat file format only, other data (e.g. travel data) is not available yet.
 These flat files can be loaded into SAP BW/4HANA via the Flat File source system, but of course all other integration tools listed in my blog post are also able to pick up and provision them to SAP BW/4HANA.

-- For SAP Cloud for Real Estate (Location Management) there is a dedicated API on the SAP BTP.
-For all details please refer to this blog post: How To Connect SAP Cloud for Real Estate to SAP BW/4HANA by my colleague Jens.
+- For SAP Cloud for Real Estate (Location Management) there is a dedicated API on the SAP BTP which provisions the data into an direct update ADSO.
+There is also dedicated SAP BW/4HANA content available.
+Regarding the integration please refer to this blog post: How To Connect SAP Cloud for Real Estate to SAP BW/4HANA by my colleague Jens.

 As you saw above, a new SAP standard API is emerging called Cloud Data Integration (CDI).
 Additional SAP cloud solutions are on the way of adopting this API to become CDI providers for SAP BW/4HANA or SAP Data Warehouse Cloud in future, but there is no confirmed roadmap available at this point of time…

 I will keep you posted about updates – stay tuned!

 Hi Frank, great blog!
 Very innovative, and future-oriented.
 I am sure, this will help the whole BW community.
 Thank you!